 Inspired from JBT's Whole Brain Living - Jeff Hulett's 4 Characters:

-Character 1 - Harley - Harley is like the soft-spoken but incredibly chatty and persistent "hell on wheels," detective in the old T.V. show Dragnet.
-He is focused, cold, gets it done, and has high expectations.
-Harley is the epitome of a “just the facts, ma'am,” Joe Friday kind of guy.
-Harley is the best when able to focus on facts.
+Character 1 - Harley - He is like the soft-spoken but incredibly chatty and persistent "hell on wheels," detective in the old T.V. show Dragnet.
+He is focused, cold, gets it done kind of person.
+He has high expectations.
+Harley is the epitome of a “just the facts, ma'am,” kind of guy.
+Harley is best when able to focus on facts.
 He is good at using the past to forecast the future.
 He is able to narrowly focus.
 He is good at planning.
 He is good at thinking by analyzing temporally-based information.
 Harley likes to narrowly define me as an individual.

-Character 2 - Anthony - Anthony can best be described as "Anti-Corinthian," or a "recorder of wrongs."
+Character 2 - Anthony - Anthony may best be described as "Anti-Corinthian," or a "recorder of wrongs."
 (From the Bible’s New Testament, 1 Corinthians 13) Anthony considers reconciliation as a weakness.
 (3) His defining characteristics are stress, fear, anger, resentment, and tribalism.
-Anthony is likely to out-group and is driven by oxytocin.
+Anthony is likely to out-group and is driven by the brain chemical (neurotransmitter) oxytocin.
 Anthony makes use of Harley’s analytical ability, but to confirm possible negative outcomes.
-The error of omission logical fallacy and confirmation bias cognitive bias are exemplar outcomes of Anthony’s work.
+The error of omission-related logical fallacies and confirmation bias cognitive bias are exemplar outcomes of Anthony’s work.
 Anthony is a great warning signal.
 While sometimes Anthony is overly pessimistic in his assessment, he is a source of protection and warning.

-Character 3 - Curly - Curly is very curious, childlike, brings the curious energy, and is joyful.
+Character 3 - Curly - Curly is very curious and childlike.
+He brings curious energy and joy.
 He can easily go down rabbit holes.
 Exploration is one of Curly’s great strengths.
-His best work gets done when not time-constrained, in fact, Curly genuinely doesn’t understand time.
+Curly feeds off positive feedback and is driven by the brain chemical (neurotransmitter) dopamine.
+His best work gets done when not time-constrained.
+In fact, Curly genuinely doesn’t understand time.
 He sees a calendar reminder as both good and bad.
 Bad because it can interrupt the flow state, but good because he feels safe when he has committed time-space to freely explore curiosity.
 Curly likes Harley because he has access to all the cool stuff in memory that can be brought to the here and now.
 But he ignores Anthony when he is critical.
-Curly strives to get the best of Harley and leave the rest behind.
+Curly strives to get the best from Harley and leave the rest behind.

 Character 4 - Sidney - Sidney is my systems thinker.
 Sidney connects the dots across an ever-expanding network.
 Sidney is incredibly adaptable and sees failure as a building block of a successful process.
 Sidney loves to work with Harley.
 Sidney appreciates Harley as a strong tool, providing the building blocks for the system.
 Sidney appreciates Anthony as a great warning signal.
 While the signals are sometimes false, Sidney knows never to ignore Anthony and feels safe because of Anthony.
 Basically, Anthony worries so Sidney doesn’t have to.
 Sidney loves Curly’s curiosity, this energy and desire to dive down every rabbit hole are powerful.
 Sometimes Curly has to be asked to hold off or pointed to a different rabbit hole.
 Sidney is quiet but amazingly persistent.
 Sidney’s happy place is the flow state.
 (4) Sidney loves Harley, Anthony, and Curly deeply and unconditionally.
 Sidney is a very appreciative character.
 Sidney seeks to increase connection with the larger universe.
 In fact, Sidney doesn’t understand the difference between me and the larger universe the way Harley does.